larsonnn/js-no-side-effect-rules/README.md

 dollarToEur(100); // 83
 ```

-## 5. don't install packages with a big dependency list if you can avoid it.
+## 5. don't install packages with a big dependency list if you can avoid it
    1. Example: microservices often don't need any express/fastify magic
    2. use native [http](https://nodejs.org/api/http.html) or packages like [bunserver](https://www.npmjs.com/package/bunserver)
    3. there is a lot of nice frameworks with a big list of dependencies, and I'm using it too.
 But if I can avoid them, I write some code of my own.